BaukeWestendorp/zv-ctrl-bmdse/README.md

 # BMD Speed Editor Zeevonk Controller

-This is a very simple controller (client_id = `zv-ctrl-bmdse`) client for [Zeevonk](https://github.com/BaukeWestendorp/zeevonk) that converts button and wheel events from a BMD Davinci Resolve Speed Editor using my [bmdse crate](https://crates.io/crates/bmdse).
+This is a very simple controller (with client id `zv-ctrl-bmdse`) client for [Zeevonk](https://github.com/BaukeWestendorp/zeevonk) that converts button and wheel events from a BMD Davinci Resolve Speed Editor using my [bmdse](https://crates.io/crates/bmdse) crate.

 To install it, clone the repo and use